MFA in Creative Writing - Admissions

 What if I am interested in applying to more than one genre?

 Applying to more than one genre is an option.
-You must submit one manuscript in each genre and clearly indicate on the manuscript itself which genre it pertains to (see online application).
+You must submit one manuscript in each genre and clearly indicate on the manuscript itself which genre it pertains to (see more info in the online application).

 Ideally, your personal statement also addresses your abilities and experiences with regard to both genres.